 Like paint, a quality exterior stain helps protect wood fencing from long-term damage caused by moisture and the sun.
 Leaving a bare fence unstained for too long can lead to splitting and cracks in the wood, reducing its lifespan.
 Staining a fence is actually very easy, using the right method.
-Most fence staining jobs don't even require the use of a ladder.
+Most fence-staining jobs don't even require the use of a ladder.

 Two popular stain finishes for a fence are semi-transparent and solid.
 A semi-transparent finish highlights the natural beauty of the wood grain, while a solid finish masks most of the grain, looking more like a paint coating.
 Solid stain is thicker and does a better job at protecting the surface of the wood.
 A solid finish typically lasts longer than semi-transparent and transparent, but some homeowners prefer the more natural look of semi-transparent.

-Oil Vs. Acrylic Fence Stain
+Oil vs. Acrylic Fence Stain

-Acrylic fence stain has become increasingly popular due to new VOC laws changing many of the traditional oil-base products.
+Acrylic fence stain has become increasingly popular due to new VOC laws changing many of the traditional oil-based products.
 A premium acrylic fence stain will perform as well, if not better, than oil.
 I personally use acrylic Woodscapes stain from Sherwin Williams for my fence and cedar siding jobs.
 I have also used Cabot deck and fence stain with satisfactory results.

 Power Wash the Fence

-If you plan to apply a transparent, or semi-transparent stain, you will need to remove old stain from the surface entirely so it won't be visible through the new coat of stain.
+If you plan to apply a transparent, or semi-transparent stain, you will need to remove the old stain from the surface entirely so it won't be visible through the new coat of stain.
 If you're using a solid finish though, this won't be necessary because the solid coating will hide traces of the old stain on the surface.
-A good power washing usually removes old stain, but in some cases, a chemical stripper might be needed.
+A good power washing usually removes the old stains, but in some cases, a chemical stripper might be needed.
 If the wood is dark and discolored, applying a wood brightener will brighten the wood to its original condition to get the best stain finish.

-Spraying Vs. Brushing
+Spraying vs. Brushing

 I recommend using an airless sprayer when applying wood fence stain.
-Using only a brush and roller for this project is extremely time consuming and labor intensive.
+Using only a brush and roller for this project is extremely time-consuming and labor-intensive.
 You can easily stain an entire fence in one weekend by renting an airless sprayer from your paint store.

 Use a sprayer to quickly apply the material on the surface and a brush and roller to push the material into the wood.
 For cedar, a 9-inch roller with a 3/4-inch nap is suitable for filling the porous surface well.
 Before spraying, cover bushes and grass with drop cloths, and you might need to cover objects on the other side of the fence too.